GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 - Test mode.
 Being the simplest approach, it serves as a quick and easy way to start interacting with the service, as well as learning about SCIM

+!!!
+Warning
+    A bypass mode may be available where no security checks take place so straight access is allowed.
+Use this mode only if you can guarantee endpoints can be secured via external protection measures implemented by your organization.

 ### Enable the API

 By default, the API is not active, so the first step is just to enable it: